Remembering a different Syria – sketches of Syria by Gary Drostle

 Aleppo was a bustling town with great souks, dominated by the huge fortress in the centre of the city.
 I decided to buy myself one of the distinctive arab coats in the market, it was heavy and black with embroidered trims, ideal for the desert nights.
 From Aleppo I headed to the Qualaat al-Madiq and the ancient ruins of Apamea.
 Sketching there I was entertained by a group of children collecting snails in buckets.
 Later on three local men, all around my age, sat down to talk, eat and pass some time.

-My final port of call was the stunning castle ‘Krak des Chevaliers’ one of the worlds most important preserved medieval castles.
+My final port of call was the stunning castle ‘Krak des Chevaliers’, at that time one of the worlds most important preserved medieval castles.
 The crusader castle was a stronghold of the Knights Hospitaller and occupied a highly strategic point.
 From here I crossed the border out towards Antakya in Turkey.

-I post this to remember the ordinary people of Syria.
+I post these sketches of Syria to remember the ordinary people of Syria.
 Who knows when it will be possible to visit Syria again, and I dread to think how those that I met back then have faired in this catastrophic war.